Orlando International Airport People Movers: History

 Construction of the current terminal at Orlando International Airport began in 1978 and it opened in 1981.
 When the terminal opened, it only consisted of the western half of the landside terminal building and the two airsides on the west side of the terminal which contain Gates 1-59 (present-day Airsides 1 and 3).
 The Landside/Airside shuttle systems were built along with the terminal by Westinghouse Electric Corporation.
 The terminal's layout was based upon the design of Tampa International Airport, whose Landside/Airside shuttles were also built by Westinghouse.
 The lines to Airsides 1 and 3 originally consisted of eight of Westinghouse's second-generation C-100 vehicles, with two two-car trains running to each airside.
 The trains were later expanded to three cars.

+The audio announcements on the airside shuttles when the airport opened featured the voice of Jack Wagner.
+Wagner is well known for his extensive voice work for the Walt Disney Company and he was the voice onboard the Walt Disney World Monorail System from 1971–1988 (though his voice still delivers the "Please Stand Clear of the doors" on the monorails).
+Wagner's voice has largely been replaced on the Gate Links.

-In 1992, the terminal was expanded to the east and Gates 60-99 (present-day Airside 4) along with its shuttle line were built.
+In 1990, the terminal was expanded to the east and Gates 60-99 (present-day Airside 4) along with its shuttle line were built.
 The Airside 4 line has operated with CX-100 vehicles (an updated version of the C-100) in three-car trains since its opening.
-A shuttle station for one additional airside was built during this expansion.
-However, the airside for Gates 100-129 (present-day Airside 2) and the rest of its shuttle line were not built until 2000.
+A shuttle station and guideway for one additional airside was built during this expansion.
+However, the airside for Gates 100-129 (present-day Airside 2) was not built until 2000.
 Airside 2 also has three-car CX-100 shuttles.

 In 2017, Airside 1 and 3 shuttles' original Westinghouse C-100 were retired due to their age.
 The vehicles were replaced with the current Mitsubishi Crystal Mover Urbanismo-22 vehicles.
-Airsides 2 and 4's CX-100 vehicles remain in service since those systems were built much later and they are not as old.
+Airsides 2 and 4's CX-100 vehicles (the successor of the C-100) remain in service since those systems were built much later and they are not as old.
+However, the airport is planning to replace Airsides 2 and 4 shuttles with Crystal Movers in 2027.
+When complete, the entire airport will have an all Mitsubishi people mover fleet.

-Intermodal Terminal system

-In 2017, A fifth people mover line was installed to connect landside terminals A and B with the airport's Intermodal Terminal.
-The Intermodal Terminal currently includes additional parking as well as a rail station for future use by Brightline and SunRail.
-The Intermodal terminal will also connects to the airport's Terminal C, which opened July 2022.